git-bug/git-bug/doc/model.md

 ===================

 This document explains how git-bug's reusable distributed data structure in git is working.
 This data structure is capable of:
-- storing an entity and its complete history in git
+- storing an entity (bug, pull-request, config...) and its complete history in git
 - carry signed authorship of editions
 - use git remotes as a medium for synchronisation and collaboration
 - merge conflicts
 - respect the rules you define as to what edition are possible
 - carry attached media

-If you are looking for a different format or to see how you can easily make your own, checkout [the example code](../entity/dag/example_test.go).
+If you are looking for a different writing format or to see how you can easily make your own, checkout [the example code](../entity/dag/example_test.go).

-If you are not familiar with [git internals](https://git-scm.com/book/en/v1/Git-Internals), you might first want to read about them, as the `git-bug` data model is built on top of them.
+If you are not familiar with [git internals](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects), you might first want to read about them, as the `git-bug` data model is built on top of them.

 ## Entities (bug, author, ...) are a series of edit operations